pombo-lab/WinickNg_Kukalev_Harabula_Nature_2021/README.md

 # WinickNg_Kukalev_Harabula_Nature_2021
-Collection of supplementary data and code for the publication W. Winick-Ng, A. Kukalev, I. Harabula "Cell-type specialization is encoded by specific chromatin topologies" (2021) Nature
+Collection of supplementary data and code for the publication Winick-Ng, W., Kukalev, A., Harabula, I. et al. Cell-type specialization is encoded by specific chromatin topologies.
+Nature 599, 684–691 (2021).